-School holidays are a time to be enjoyed, offering children a respite from school routine and a chance for families to spend some special time together.
+School holidays are a time to be enjoyed, offering children a respite from the school routine and a chance for families to spend some special time together.
 But it can be a stressful time for parents, anxious to ensure that their child’s time is well spent but fun too!
 Fear not, there are plenty of wonderful activities you can enjoy as a family, which will widen your child’s awareness and reinforce many of the skills they have learnt at school.

 Lost for ideas this school holiday?
-What can you do with your children that is fun and educational at home and outside?
+What can you do with your children that are fun and educational at home and outside?
 Fiona Walker, Principal Of Schools and CEO of Julia Gabriel Education shares with us 10 ideas on what you can do.

 - Plan a bug watch.
 Take a magnifying glass and set off to the nearest park in search of bugs.
 How do they move?
 Do they live in groups or alone?
 How many legs do they have?
 Talk about and draw what you saw when you get back home.

 - Discover the geography of Singapore.
 Take a ferry boat between quays or walk along the river looking at the buildings.
 Which building is the tallest?
 Which building do you think is the oldest?
 Explore the rich flora and fauna in the island’s nature reserves, such as Bukit Timah, or the mangrove swamps at Sungei Buloh Wetland Reserve.
 Ride the cable car across to Sentosa or take a bumboat to Pulau Ubin and hire bicycles to explore kampong Singapore.
 Imagine what mainland Singapore looked like before there were cars, office blocks and condominiums.
 Draw a picture of old Singapore.